Pitch (music): Pitch and frequency

 Pitch is an auditory sensation in which a listener assigns musical tones to relative positions on a musical scale based primarily on their perception of the frequency of vibration (audio frequency).
 Pitch is closely related to frequency, but the two are not equivalent.
-Frequency is an objective, scientific attribute that can be measured.
-Pitch is each person's subjective perception of a sound wave, which cannot be directly measured.
-However, this does not necessarily mean that most people won't agree on which notes are higher and lower.
+Frequency is an objective, scientific attribute which can be measured.
+Pitch is the subjective perception of a sound wave by the individual person, which cannot be directly measured.
+However, this does not necessarily mean that people will not agree on which notes are higher and lower.

 The oscillations of sound waves can often be characterized in terms of frequency.
 Pitches are usually associated with, and thus quantified as, frequencies (in cycles per second, or hertz), by comparing the sounds being assessed against sounds with pure tones (ones with periodic, sinusoidal waveforms).
 Complex and aperiodic sound waves can often be assigned a pitch by this method.

-According to the American National Standards Institute, pitch is the auditory attribute of sound according to which sounds can be ordered on a scale from low to high.
+According to the American National Standards Institute, pitch is the auditory attribute of sound allowing those sounds to be ordered on a scale from low to high.
 Since pitch is such a close proxy for frequency, it is almost entirely determined by how quickly the sound wave is making the air vibrate and has almost nothing to do with the intensity, or amplitude, of the wave.
 That is, "high" pitch means very rapid oscillation, and "low" pitch corresponds to slower oscillation.
 Despite that, the idiom relating vertical height to sound pitch is shared by most languages.
 At least in English, it is just one of many deep conceptual metaphors that involve up/down.
 The exact etymological history of the musical sense of high and low pitch is still unclear.
 There is evidence that humans do actually perceive that the source of a sound is slightly higher or lower in vertical space when the sound frequency is increased or reduced.

 In most cases, the pitch of complex sounds such as speech and musical notes corresponds very nearly to the repetition rate of periodic or nearly-periodic sounds, or to the reciprocal of the time interval between repeating similar events in the sound waveform.

 The pitch of complex tones can be ambiguous, meaning that two or more different pitches can be perceived, depending upon the observer.
 When the actual fundamental frequency can be precisely determined through physical measurement, it may differ from the perceived pitch because of overtones, also known as upper partials, harmonic or otherwise.
 A complex tone composed of two sine waves of 1000 and 1200 Hz may sometimes be heard as up to three pitches: two spectral pitches at 1000 and 1200 Hz, derived from the physical frequencies of the pure tones, and the combination tone at 200 Hz, corresponding to the repetition rate of the waveform.
 In a situation like this, the percept at 200 Hz is commonly referred to as the missing fundamental, which is often the greatest common divisor of the frequencies present.